-An employer must grant its employees at least one paid holiday per week worked (LSA, article 55).
+An employer must grant its employees at least one paid holiday per week worked (LSA, article 55(1)).

-The first of May each year (Labour Day) has been designated by the government as a paid public holiday, and any other day so designated will also be a paid public holiday (LSA, article 55).
+The first of May each year (Labour Day) has been designated by the government as a paid public holiday, and any business or work-place regularly employing at least 300 employees must guarantee its employees paid leave on a national holiday or substitute holiday.
+As an exception, where the labour representative and the employer have agreed in writing, those paid holidays may be substituted by a specific working day (LSA, article 55(2)).

-An employee who has been in continuous service for more than one year but less than three and who has worked 80 per cent or more of one work year is entitled to 15 paid leave days.
+An employee who has been in continuous service for more than one year but less than three years and who has worked 80 per cent or more of one work year is entitled to 15 paid leave days.
 An employee in his or her third year of continuous service will be entitled to 16 paid leave days; thereafter, an employee's annual leave entitlement should be increased by one day for every two years of continuous service, up to a maximum of 25 days per year.
 An employee who has worked for less than one year or less than 80 per cent of a given year shall be entitled to one paid holiday for one month of continuous service (LSA, article 60).